tanhuy998/context-js/README.md

 #### New features:

-- Dependency injection (since 1.x).
+- Dependency Injection (since 1.x).
-- Grouping routes with constraint (since 1.x).
+- Route Group (since 1.x).

 ## Acknowledgment

-This project use the `legacy` version of [@babel/plugin-decorator-proposal](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) which is implementing stage 1 [tc39/proposal-decorators](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md).
+This project codebase is implementing coding convention of `legacy` version of [@babel/plugin-decorator-proposal](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) which is implementing stage 1 [tc39/proposal-decorators](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md).

-In case using this package with Typescript, we recommend using [@babel/preset-typescript](https://babeljs.io/docs/babel-preset-typescript) instead of [tsc](https://www.npmjs.com/package/typescript) because the conflict between [@babel/plugin-decorator-proposal](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) (`legacy` version implements stage 1 [tc39/proposal-decorators](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md)) and [tsc/experimentalDecorators](https://www.typescriptlang.org/docs/handbook/decorators.html) (currently implements stage 2 [tc39/proposal-decorators](https://github.com/tc39/proposal-decorators/tree/7fa580b40f2c19c561511ea2c978e307ae689a1b)).
+In case using this package with Typescript, we recommend using [@babel/preset-typescript](https://babeljs.io/docs/babel-preset-typescript) as transpiller instead of [tsc](https://www.npmjs.com/package/typescript) because this package is not compatible with Typescript.

-In Typescript, you will face the type-checking issue with ES6 javascript's Proxy.
-This issue is being handled for future stable adaption with Typescript.

 ## Usage